 Whether you opt for an open deck or a covered patio or deck, the posts and footers are essentially the “foundation” of your deck.
 When these fail, it may cause one portion of the deck to dip or sag.
 Usually, this is caused by issues like wood rote in the joist or post for that part of the deck.
 As wood rot develops and worsens, the deck will continue to come apart and settle, causing even more issues.

 Another issue results to board spacing.
 This is particularly problematic with two-story decks but can occur in any structure.
 When decks were built 15 to 20 years ago, there was no spacing left between the boards and your house.
 This spacing is necessary to let the boards breathe.
-As time passes, the deck boards, siding on your house, or structural wood behind the siding may begin to rot and pull away.
+As time passes, the deck boards, the Kansas City siding on your house, or structural wood behind the siding may begin to rot and pull away.
 If this happens, the structure of your deck is compromised, and the integrity of your house is impacted.